jamesg545454/Track-Actions/README.md

 # Track-Actions
-Adding new actions to Studio One as described below.
+Adds new actions to Studio One as described below.

 **Installation:** To compile this kind of package, zip up all of the files and changed the extender to **.package** and put it the Studio One 3\Scripts folder and restart Studio One although the  **trackactions.package** file is already here in the repository.